staD020/png2prg/readme.md

 Only petscii and sccharset modes support different background and bordercolors per frame.
+All chars used in all frames must fit into a single 256 char charset.

 Each frame consists of 1 or more chunks.
 A chunk looks like this:

     .byte $xy    // $y = bgcol, $x = bordercol (only for petscii/sccharset)